jlzht/workspace/README.md

 ### Workspace
-workspace is a simple Bash script designed to manage Docker containers for isolated development environments.
-It simplifies the process of running development tools and services inside containers.
+This is a simple Bash script designed to manage Docker containers for isolated development environments.
+It simplifies the process of running development tools and services inside Docker containers.
-This is particularly useful when libraries or tools are required but not available through the host's package manager, in environments where installing gazillions of dependencies is cumbersome, or when dealing with "works on my machine" issues.
+It is particularly useful when libraries or tools are required but not available through the host's package manager, or dealing with environments where installing gazillions of dependencies in host is cumbersome.

 ### Installation

 Make sure you have Docker and Bash installed on your system.
-Then, place the workspace script in a directory included in your $PATH, or call it directly from where you have the script saved.
+Then, place the script in a directory included in your `$PATH`, or call it directly from where you have the script saved.
 Dont forget to add permissions

 ### Example

-Create a configuration YAML file at $HOME/.config/workspace/config.yml.
-This file defines the settings for each workspace you want to manage.
+Create a configuration YAML file at `$HOME/.config/workspace/config.yml` This file defines the settings for each workspace you want to manage.

 ```